Leo Genn: Post-war

 He played Major Michael Pemberton in Roberto Rossellini's Era Notte a Roma (Escape by Night, 1960).
 Leo Genn narrated the coronation programmes of both 1937 and 1953, the King George VI Memorial Programme in 1952, and the United Nations ceremonial opening (in the USA) in 1947.

 Genn was a governor of the Mermaid Theatre and trustee of the Yvonne Arnaud Theatre.
 He was also council member of the Arts Educational Trust.
 He was appointed distinguished visiting professor of theatre arts, Pennsylvania State University, 1968 and visiting professor of drama, University of Utah, 1969.

-Personal life
+Personal life and death

-On 14 May 1933, Genn married Marguerite van Praag, a casting director at Ealing Studios.
+On 14 May 1933, Genn married Marguerite van Praag (1908–1978), a casting director at Ealing Studios.
 They had no children.

-Death

 Genn died in London on 26 January 1978.
 The immediate cause of death was a heart attack, brought on by complications of pneumonia.
 He is buried in Etretat Churchyard, Seine-Maritime, France.

+In 2023, a historical marker was placed on the building where he was born by the Jewish American Society for Historic Preservation, U.K. Branch and AJEX.